Pressz/pressz.github.io/nav.md

 - The Pressez
     1. Rules
-    1. Name
+    1. Name and Logo
-    1. Logo
+    1. Vision and Mission
-    1. Style Guide
 - Sariab
     1. About
     1. Content Strategy